gwappa/amorphys/docs/source/core/entity.rst

     .. py:attribute:: reads

-        a required property that holds a reference to a :py:class:`Quality` instance this routine uses.
+        a required property that holds a reference to a :py:class:`Signal` instance this routine uses.

     .. py:attribute:: generates

-        a required property that holds a reference to a :py:class:`Quality` instance this routine generates.
+        a required property that holds a reference to a :py:class:`Signal` instance this routine generates.

     .. py:attribute:: stores